epics-modules/xxx/docs/xxxReleaseNotes.md

 * Added Scaler module
 * Added LabJack module
 * vxWorks IOCs now automatically write out their bootParams on a successful boot
+* xxx startup script converted to perl for cross-platform compatibility
-* xxx.sh startup script no longer needs IOC_STARTUP_DIR to be set
+* xxx startup script also no longer needs IOC_STARTUP_DIR to be set
 * New AreaDetector example scripts
 * IOC builds are now gated by a BUILD_IOCS config macro